kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

    ![PullRequest](./assets/release-PR.png)

-3. If `pre-release-pr-image-guard` fails, ask the owners to change PR-XXX images of the components to the master version.
+3. If `pre-release-pr-image-guard` fails, ask the owners to change PR-XXX images of the components to the `main` version.
 4. If the checks are green, merge the PR and proceed to the next step.

 #### Development process towards the release